AlexxIT/go2rtc/README.md

 ### Module: Hass

-The best and easiest way to use go2rtc inside Home Assistant is to install the [WebRTC Camera](#go2rtc-home-assistant-integration) custom integration and card.
+While [go2rtc is used by default in Home Assistant](https://www.home-assistant.io/integrations/go2rtc/), the best and easiest way to have full control over it is to install the [WebRTC Camera](#go2rtc-home-assistant-integration) custom integration and card.

-But go2rtc is also compatible and can be used with the [RTSPtoWebRTC](https://www.home-assistant.io/integrations/rtsp_to_webrtc/) built-in integration.

 You have several options on how to add a camera to Home Assistant: